Table of contents

 When goals are measurable and attainable, you don’t have to ask yourself how to motivate your team in retail.
-Take time to create realistic goals and include the employee in the decision making.
+Take time to create realistic goals and include the employee in the decision-making.
 And be sure to provide feedback on a regular basis and help the employee if they are struggling.

 Use the S-M-A-R-T method:

-SMART goals help keep everyone on the same page, keep goals public, creates a timetable to keep everyone on track, defines what is considered a success and allows you to gain feedback to optimize your goal setting.
+SMART goals help keep everyone on the same page, keep goals public, creates a timetable to keep everyone on track, defines what is considered a success, and allows you to gain feedback to optimize your goal setting.

 Offer plans for employees to move up in the company, even if you have a small retail business, the opportunity for growth should be available.
 Encourage employees to grow within the company – for example, create an opportunity to learn about marketing so they can run your social media channels.
-This allows employees to feel engaged and motivated while they learn new skills and you can make sure that turnover rate doesn’t spiral out of control while gaining valuable skills to increase the bottom line.
+This allows employees to feel engaged and motivated while they learn new skills and you can make sure that the turnover rate doesn’t spiral out of control while gaining valuable skills to increase the bottom line.

-Offering career advancements will motivate your employees and helps to keep them around for the long-haul.
+Offering career advancements will motivate your employees and helps to keep them around for the long haul.
 Also, studies show that 37% of companies in the U.S. and Canada find that their employees understand how to further their careers and 44% of companies find that their employees even have any opportunities for career advancement.